CivVora

 We will tell you about a breach within 72 hours.

 Counted from the moment we confirm one — not the moment we finish investigating.
-We commit to this in the DPA and we have rehearsed the runbook.
+We commit to this in the DPA.

 AI in CivVora